Begin your journey to snowsports independence!

 First, you need a reservation.
-Each week we contact you via email (evite) or phone, whichever you prefer, to make a reservation for the upcoming trip.
+Before each trip, we will contact you via email (evite) or phone to make a reservation for the upcoming trip.
 We’ll tell you the date, destination, bus times and any special events for the day.
 You must RSVP by the reservation deadline (usually Thursday at 8:00 p.m.) if you want to attend.

 Preparing for the Day